PTE speaking task guide

 How Repeat Sentence works

-1. You hear one sentence lasting about 3-9 seconds.
+1. You receive 10-12 Repeat Sentence items, each with a sentence lasting about 3-9 seconds.

 Scoring